yourWaifu/yourWaifu.github.io/posts/3d-website.md

 ![](/images/3d-website/trying-dithering_1.87.1.png)
 so I tried dithering instead.
 I was afraid that might be noticeable but it fixed the issue and I couldn’t notice the dithering.

 I wasn't a fan of the scale bar because I felt that it was destroying the illusion of a 3D website.
-At first, I didn’t know how to do this and messed around with the HTML and css to get it not show a scale bar.
+At first, I didn’t know how to do this and messed around with the HTML and CSS to get it to not show a scale bar.
 It took me another day when I figured out a solution, once I did, I had to rewrite a good chunk of the HTML layout.
 ![](/images/3d-website/large-element_1.90.1.jpg)
-I ended up making a large HTML element that you can scroll with the 3D content and using css, made the scroll bar off screen to the right and made it so that you can’t scroll to it.
+I ended up making a large HTML element that you can scroll with the 3D content and using CSS, made the scroll bar off screen to the right and made it so that you can’t scroll to it.
 I then had to make the 3D content stick to the top and left sides of the screen using CSS sticky.
 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/FalseAggravatingBorer' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>
 However, CSS sticky elements take up space as such, it allows the user to scroll more than before.

 ![](/images/3d-website/canvas-under-scroll_1.90.2.jpg)
 The solution I wanted was having the scroll element under the canvas and button.
 ![](/images/3d-website/flex-to-the-right_1.91.1.jpg)
-However, a simpler solution was to use css flex to move the scroll element to the right of the canvas where it should also be off-screen.
+However, a simpler solution was to use CSS flex to move the scroll element to the right of the canvas where it should also be off-screen.

 Another problem was that is for some reason, I don’t know why, touching buttons outside of this big scrollable element, like the Home button, would cancel some inputs like scrolling.
 Making scrolling feel unresponsive.
 ![](/images/3d-website/off-centered_1.95.1.jpg)